spion/hashtable-latencies/README.md

 (250K item) hashtable, in multiple languages.

 Garbage collected languages are of greater interest, and the Swift version is mostly used as a reference of what would be ideal.
-Unfortunately, the Swift version doesn't seem to respond too well to higher concurrency, so its only useful in the 33 clients tests.

 # Rules for implementations.